ronak-agarwal/custom-cni/README.md

 NOTE - There is a custom script to generate IP of POD (acting as IPAM), which stores a file in /tmp/ and increment by +1 everytime pod is created

-### Below steps are repeated for every node

-4. Copy 10-custom-cni.conf to /etc/cni/net.d/10-custom-cni.conf
+2. Copy 10-custom-cni.conf to /etc/cni/net.d/10-custom-cni.conf

 Change pod cidr range on every node (Eg Node1 = 10.240.0.0/24 , Node2 = 10.240.1.0/24)

 [![CNI-config.png](https://github.com/ronak-agarwal/custom-cni/blob/master/images/CNI-config.png)]()

-5. Initiate k8s cluster setup on master using kubeadm
+3. Initiate k8s cluster setup on master using kubeadm

 kubeadm init --pod-network-cidr=10.240.0.0/24 (Note this Pod CIDR range is for entire cluster and should cover node specific pod CIDR range configured in 10-custom-cni.conf file /24 range )